-10 See 17 CFR 230.144A.
+11 See 17 CFR 230.144A.

-11 15 U.S.C.
+15 U.S.C.
 77a et seq.

-12 Currently, GSD has one Sponsoring Member and 1422 Sponsored Members.
+13 Currently, GSD has one Sponsoring Member and 1422 Sponsored Members.

-buyer" (other than requirements relating to entity type or organizational form).
-Under this alternative requirement, institutional firms whose entity types are not expressly included within the definition of "qualified institutional buyer" in Rule 144A (such as non-U.S. sovereign wealth funds) would be eligible to be Sponsored Members, provided they satisfy the financial thresholds that an entity enumerated in subsection (a)(1)(i)(H) of the definition of "qualified institutional buyer" in Rule 144A (e.g., a corporation) must meet in order to be a "qualified institutional buyer."
+The proposed rule change would eliminate the requirement that a Sponsored Member be a registered Investment Company under the Investment Company Act of 1940.
+Nevertheless, in order to ensure that Sponsored Members are financially sophisticated, FICC would retain the current requirement that a Sponsored Member be a "qualified institutional buyer" to the extent that its legal entity type falls under one of the enumerated categories of Rule 144A's definition of a "qualified institutional buyer."
+For institutional firms whose entity types do not clearly fall into one of the enumerated categories in Rule 144A's definition of "qualified institutional buyer," FICC would instead require such Sponsored Members to satisfy the financial requirements that an entity specifically listed in paragraph (a)(1)(i) of Rule 144A must satisfy in order to be a "qualified institutional buyer" as specified in that paragraph.
+Under this alternative requirement, institutional firms whose entity types are not expressly included within the definition of "qualified institutional buyer" in Rule 144A (such as non-U.S. sovereign wealth funds) would be eligible to be Sponsored Members, provided they satisfy the financial requirements that an entity specifically listed in paragraph (a)(1)(i) of Rule 144A must satisfy in order to be a "qualified institutional buyer" as specified in that paragraph.
 Because conceptions of financial sophistication may change with time, FICC believes it is appropriate to tie this requirement to the definition of "qualified institutional buyer" in Rule 144A, as such definition may be amended from time to time.

-FICC believes that expanding eligibility to become a Sponsored Member beyond registered Investment Companies under the Investment Company Act of 1940 is appropriate because FICC's risk management of the Sponsoring Member-Sponsored Member relationship occurs primarily at the Sponsoring Member level,13 and the proposed expansion of the entity types eligible to participate in FICC as Sponsored Members (and the commensurate potential volume increase in novated activity) would not require any changes to FICC's risk management practices applicable to Sponsoring
+FICC believes that expanding eligibility to become a Sponsored Member beyond registered Investment Companies under the Investment Company Act of 1940 is appropriate because FICC's risk management of the Sponsoring Member-Sponsored

+Member relationship occurs primarily at the Sponsoring Member level, 14 and the proposed expansion of the entity types eligible to participate in FICC as Sponsored Members (and the commensurate potential volume increase in novated activity) would not require any changes to FICC's risk management practices applicable to Sponsoring Members or to FICC's operational practices applicable to the comparison, novation, netting and settlement of Sponsored Member Trades.